sjaehn/BOops/README.md

 ##### Pattern size

-Temporal size of a full pattern loop.
+Temporal size of a full pattern loop in beat, bars, or seconds.

 ##### Steps